No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Proposed Deferral Framework

 \subsection{Motivations}

+Similarly to previous works \cite{babbar2022utility, straitouri2023improving}, our framework builds on the use of CP sets to support selective deferral, leveraging their marginal coverage guarantees to identify inputs that can be handled autonomously by the model while maintaining high reliability.
+When the conformal prediction set $\Gamma_\alpha(x)$ is a singleton, the conformal predictor provides strong evidence of model reliability.
+Ambiguous inputs, characterized by larger prediction sets, are instead deferred to human experts.

-The proposed method prioritizes experts who are specialized in resolving ambiguity among a small subset of labels.
-General accuracy may obscure such specialization.
-For instance, an expert who excels at distinguishing among fine-grained classes and perform poorly overall due to mistakes on unrelated examples may be unlikely to be selected by naive methods.
-Conformal Prediction dynamically narrows the decision space, enabling targeted delegation to such specialists when appropriate.
-Conversely, when the model is highly uncertain (\ie, when $|\Gamma_\alpha(x)|$ is large), the system still naturally favors generalists.
-As a result, the interplay between specialists and generalists is inherently tied to $|\Gamma_\alpha(x)|$, which is intrinsic to the system.
+When deferral is required, our method selects experts based on their ability to resolve ambiguity within the specific subset of labels identified by $\Gamma_\alpha(x)$.
+Privileging general accuracy may obscure such specialization, as a specialized expert may be highly effective at distinguishing among a small group of fine-grained or visually similar classes, yet have a limited accuracy due to errors on unrelated labels.
+By restricting the decision space to $\Gamma_\alpha(x)$, our framework enables delegation to such specialists when appropriate.
+Conversely, when the model is highly uncertain and $\Gamma_\alpha(x)$ is large, the framework naturally favors more generalist experts.
+As a result, the balance between specialist and generalist expertise emerges organically from the size of the conformal prediction set.

+The miscoverage rate $\alpha$ plays a central role in controlling both system accuracy and expert workload.
+Larger values of $\alpha$ produce smaller prediction sets on average, allowing more inputs to be handled directly by the model but potentially at the cost of reduced accuracy\footnote{Note that for LAC conformal scores, an increase in $\alpha$ beyond a certain threshold instead leads to inputs being deferred to the experts, as more empty sets are generated.}.
+Conversely, smaller values of $\alpha$ increase the expected size of $\Gamma_\alpha(x)$, leading to more frequent deferral to experts while ensuring that model-only decisions are highly reliable.
+However, when $\alpha$ becomes too small, conformal sets may include most or all labels, reducing their discriminative value and reverting the system to selecting the most accurate expert.
+This behavior suggests the existence of an optimal miscoverage level $\alpha^* \in [0,1]$ that maximizes overall system accuracy, with values $\alpha > \alpha^*$ trading accuracy for reduced expert intervention.

+We define the proposed framework as \emph{expert-agnostic}, as experts can be seamlessly added or removed by providing their assessment datasets $\mathcal{Y}_k$, without modifications of the system structure.
+It is also \emph{model-agnostic} and \emph{training-free}, as it relies solely on an off-the-shelf predictive model wrapped with a conformal predictor.